KunihiroS/gishscript/README.md

 Please refer to the source code (the `ver: n.n.n` line at the top of the script).

+## Important Notice

+Gish must be executed from the root directory of your Git repository.
+Running Gish from a subdirectory may lead to unexpected behavior or errors that prevent proper Git operations.
+Please ensure that you navigate to the repository's root before executing the script.

 ## Recent Topics

 *   Automatically move to the target branch after pulling with `gish --p`